Input and invocation¶

 To run cobaya with MPI in this case, save your script to some file and run

 python your_script.py with your MPI run script.

-If the input refers to an existing sample, cobaya will, by default, let you know and produce an error.
+If the input refers to output that already exists, cobaya will, by default, let you know and produce an error.